William J. Foley Senior Associate, White Collar, Investigations, Securities Litigation & Compliance, Financial Services Litigation

 Maria Frangeskides, a partner in Orrick's London office, is a member of the Complex Litigation & Dispute Resolution and International Arbitration Practice Groups.

-Maria's practice focuses on commercial litigation and international arbitration, including international trade, energy, commercial fraud, finance, media and telecommunications, professional negligence and shareholder and joint venture disputes.
+Maria's practice focuses on commercial litigation and international arbitration, including international trade, energy, commercial fraud, finance, shareholder and joint venture disputes.

 Before joining the firm, Maria was head of Coudert Brothers' litigation and arbitration practice in London.